- Books, Literature, and Writing

 Sarah relaxed.
 For some reason, she felt an odd sense of relief.
 How strange that a tunnel would be so peaceful.
 She expected her claustrophobia to kick into overdrive as soon as they entered the tunnel.
 It was not so.
 Instead, fatigue suddenly weighted her eyelids.
 Allowing them to close, she drifted off to sleep remembering days long gone.

 Sarah and Chris grew up side by side as neighbors.
-They were inseparable practically from birth and wherever you found one you were sure to find the other.
+They were inseparable practically from birth.
+Wherever you found one, you were sure to find the other.
 When they were not together, Sarah spent hours reading.
 Her favorite series was The Boxcar Children.
 She liked the adventures the children in the books had as they solved mysteries together.
 She also liked that the books had just enough adventure to keep Chris interested in listening to her as she read.
 He hated to read.
 His mother often told him that if not for Sarah, he would not even know what a book is.
-She even helped him through many reading assignments in school.
 So when they stumbled upon the abandoned boxcars on the old forgotten tracks in the woods, they knew that would be their special hangout.

 Somehow the two of them managed to bring blankets and pillows, all sorts of things to their hideout a little at a time so that their parents were not aware the children were making themselves a home away from home.
 No one ever disturbed their secret getaway, except for an occasional animal.
 They felt safe there, whether they were there together or alone.
 Over time, their visits there together became less and less as the years saw them through middle school and on into high school, though Sarah never stopped going there to be alone.